Contracting — Phil-Am Insurance Phil-Am Connect

 What must be included on a release form?

-Agent name, list of carriers, NPN number, TOH signature, and a timestamp.
-Releases are only valid for 90 days — an outdated release will be rejected.
+Agent name, list of carriers, NPN number, TOH signature, and a date.
+Releases are only valid for 90 days from the signature date — an outdated release will be rejected.

 Experienced Agents